Picking strawberries in Mexico for U.S. tables leaves workers asking for more

 Perfecto is part of a growing underclass whose frustration over pay and conditions is pressuring companies that supply U.S. markets to make improvements.

-At least one company told Reuters it would reexamine its suppliers' treatment of workers.
+At least one company told Reuters it would reexamine its treatment of workers.

 Kevin Murphy, CEO of U.S. fruit company Driscoll's, said his company was reevaluating standards in the wake of the fruit picker protests, and was going to audit living conditions.